-Big, smelly, rare, phallic—these adjectives all describe Amorphophallus titanum, commonly known as the corpse flower.
-While native to western Indonesia, the plant is currently taking Washington, D.C. by smelly storm: The last of three—count 'em, three—corpse flowers to bloom this summer began its stinky blossoming this week at the United States Botanic Garden.
-In honor of the occasion, here's some trivia to celebrate one of nature's stinkiest plants.
+Big.
+Smelly.
+Rare.
+Phallic.
+These adjectives all describe Amorphophallus titanum, commonly known as the corpse flower.
+While native to western Indonesia, the plant takes Instagram by storm every time it blooms in botanical gardens.
+Here’s some trivia to celebrate one of nature’s stinkiest plants.

 No, it’s not just you: Amorphophallus titanum really does look like a large, lumpy penis.
 In fact, the plant gets its scientific name from three roots: amorphos (without form), phallos (penis), and titanum (giant).

-Western scientists first learned of Amorphophallus titanum in 1878, when Italian botanist Odoardo Beccari came across the enormous plant growing in the rainforests of Sumatra, a large island in western Indonesia.
+In 1878, Italian botanist Odoardo Beccari came across the enormous plant growing in the rainforests of Sumatra, a large island in western Indonesia.
 The specimen he recorded had a circumference of around 5 feet, and its height was around 10 feet.

 Beccari tried to ship the flowering shrub’s corms, or giant underground tubers, back to Europe, but French customs ended up holding them under an order designed to prevent the spread of the grapevine pest Phylloxera.
 Still, a few seeds survived against the odds, and a single seedling was sent to the Kew Botanic Gardens in England, where Beccari had once studied.
 There, it flowered in 1889.
 In 1926, when the same corpse flower bloomed again, the crowds were so large that police were brought in to control them.